Hamza-chao/Exploring_air_quality/project-report.md

 3. Population Datasets: Population data spanning from 2000 to 2016 were obtained from the U.S. Census Bureau's [Population Estimates Program](https://www2.census.gov/programs-surveys/popest/datasets/), facilitating demographic analysis.

 4. State Codes Dataset: This dataset, retrieved from [OpenDataSoft](https://public.opendatasoft.com/explore/dataset/georef-united-states-of-america-state/export/?flg=en-us&disjunctive.ste_code&disjunctive.ste_name&sort=year), provides information on state codes necessary for geographical mapping and analysis.

+## II.
+Questions
+1- What is the correlation between commute mode and air pollution levels from 2000 to 2016?